abriotde/openhems-sample/readme.md

 - If you have a public power grid source with variable cost, it will allow you to consume when it's lower cost.

-Warning : This software is under activ developpment but not functionally.
+Warning : This software is under activ developpment and is used on production but remain at early developpment.
 All contribution to the software are welcome.
-Please contact alberic.delacrochais@protonmail.com for all questions.
+Please contact contact@openhomesystem.com for any questions.

 # Prerequisites